hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 ### What it can't (yet) do?

-Narrative framing analysis focuses on content — how issues are discussed in media and public discourse, whether in newspapers, TV, radio, social platforms, or political debates.
+Narrative framing analysis focuses on message content — how issues are discussed in media and public discourse, whether in newspapers, TV, radio, social platforms, or political debates.
 It doesn’t directly tell us how these narratives shape what advisors, experts, or citizens think, or whether they ultimately influence decisions and policy.
-For now, it’s a way to observe the stories circulating in public space.
+For now, it is a way to observe the stories circulating in public space.

 <div style="text-align: center; margin: 2em 0 0 0;">
   <figure style="margin: 0;">